 Oil rig explosion | Transocean Deepwater Horizon on fire

 Forty-one miles offshore of Louisiana at 10 p.m. central time April 20, an oil rig explosion rocked Deepwater Horizon, the Transocean oil drilling rig.
 The U.S. Coast Guard, Transocean Family and Emergency Response Teams, and BP Exploration and Production Inc. are all responding to the oil rig explosion on Deepwater Horizon.
-Transocean is withholding the names and hometowns of effected employees until no credit check payday loans can be arranged and families can be notified.
+Transocean is withholding the names and hometowns of effected employees until simple credit check payday loans can be arranged and families can be notified.
 Currently, 11 employees on Deepwater Horizon are listed as missing.

 Deepwater Horizon oil rig explosion

 The oil rig explosion on Deepwater Horizon is currently listed as having an unknown cause.
 The fire on Deepwater Horizon is still burning, though it is being addressed by all responding agencies.
 Of the 126 crew members on the rig, seven were critically injured and 11 are still missing.

 The oil-drilling rig known as Deepwater Horizon is owned and operated by Transocean.
 An offshore drilling contractor that owns 140 drilling units, Transocean was contracting with BP Exploration and Production Inc. to run Deepwater Horizon.
 The “semi-submersible” oil drilling rig was operating in the Gulf of Mexico.

 At the time of the oil rig explosion, Deepwater Horizon was on contract to do exploratory drilling.
 BP, the company that used to be British Petroleum, was providing payroll loans and other funding to Transocean.
 When Deepwater Horizon was rocked by the oil rig explosion, they had been drilling the Macondo prospect.